K-9 Mail

 Want to help?

-K-9 Mail is a community developed project.
+K-9 Mail is now part of the Thunderbird family and remains a community developed project.
 If you're interested in helping to improve the app, please join us!
-You can find our bug tracker, source code, and wiki at https://github.com/k9mail/k-9
+You can find our bug tracker, source code, and wiki at https://github.com/thunderbird/thunderbird-android

 We're always happy to welcome new developers, designers, documenters, translators, bug triagers and friends.